O-1 Visa for Physicians & Clinicians | O-1 Through Fellowships

 Critical or Essential Capacity in an Organization With a Distinguished Reputation

-The position you occupied and roles played even as a doctor in fellowship training should also be highlighted.
+Additionally, the position you occupied and roles played even as a doctor in fellowship training should also be highlighted.
 This can include any administrative, supervisory, and teaching roles you had in the organization.
 Typically, most capacities during medical training are essential and critical in nature.

 An immigration attorney with experience in filing O-1 visas for doctors and other health practitioners will be in the best position to help you and significantly improve your chances of approval.